North Georgia Rivers

 The short version

 The Etowah River has several public access points worth knowing — Edge of the World rapids (Dawson Forest WMA, pocket water, trout in the cold months), Castleberry Bridge (roadside, stocked, crowded on weekends), and the Auraria Road bridges (fish above the bridges) — while the Lower Etowah WMA south of Dawsonville is warmwater bass, not trout.
-Bowman guides its private vineyard beat (no crowds, plus access to a native brook-trout feeder creek).
+The middle river is stocked roughly weekly in season; wild rainbows (7–11") live in the headwaters and feeder creeks, and a couple of feeders hold native brook trout (5–9").
+Bowman guides its private vineyard beat (no crowds, plus access to a native brook-trout feeder).
 Always verify open seasons and limits with the Georgia DNR before fishing public water.
 Full river detail in the Etowah River guide.

 Where can you fly fish the Etowah River?